++ ENGLISH VERSION BELOW ++

 After the introduction for the 2022 season, there have been changes for the 2023 season, which can be read in detail in this news article.
 For 2024 the rules for Passing on the qualification were introduced.

 The Pro-Division can be offered at all GRT tournaments by the organizers in all categories (women, open, mixed) and must consist of at least eight teams.
-At the Masters tournaments of the GRT a Pro-Division is offered obligatorily.
+At the GRT Masters tournaments, a Pro division is provided in each category offered at this tournament.

 If a Pro Division with a minimum of eight teams does not materialize, they will be combined with the Contender Division to form an Contender/Pro Division.
 The Pro-Teams will be added to the size of the Contender Division, i.e. the Pro-Teams will keep their place and will not take away any places from the Contender Division.